 Blog posts that contain video can attract up to three times as many inbound links as blogs without video.
 Inbound links help improve search engine optimization (SEO).
 What this means is, if you post a video to your blog may rank higher in Google search results.

 The Google algorithm factors in web page "stickiness."
 This means search engines favor websites that have people spending more time on a page.
 Video encourages stickiness because visitors take the time to watch.
 If the content is compelling or interesting enough, most people stick around to watch.
 (As a side note, it’s best to keep these videos under two minutes, especially if you are new to video.)

 Google loves videos that are uploaded with a transcript.
 The search engine can easily index these transcripts, highlight keywords, and create a link back to your website.
 A transcript does two things: it tells Google your video content is relevant to your products and services and it supports a higher search rank.
 It is important to note, however, the keywords you use on your site should match or be similar to the keywords in your video transcript.

-Creating a video for your business website, blog or YouTube channel can be a bump in search rank.
-Professional production helps your video makes a first class impression.
+Creating a video for your business website, blog or YouTube channel can be a bump in search rank when done according to healthcare SEO best practices.
+Professional production helps your video makes a first-class impression.
 You can see some of our television commercial work on our website.
 And you can always give us a call at 800-656-0907.